utopia-repository/netdata-go.d.plugin/modules/unbound/README.md

 - tls_key

 Module supports both cumulative and non-cumulative modes.
 Default is non-cumulative.
-If your server has enabled `statistics-cumulative`, but the module fails to auto-detect it (`unbound.conf` is not readable or it is a remote server), you need to set it manually in the configuration file.
+If your server has enabled `statistics-cumulative`, but the module fails to auto-detect it (`unbound.conf` is not readable, or it is a remote server), you need to set it manually in the configuration file.

 Here is an example for several servers: